hirokuma/Android-nRF-Beacon-for-Eddystone/README.md

 https://play.google.com/store/apps/details?id=no.nordicsemi.android.nrfbeacon.nearby

 ## Setting up the project
--Two important steps would be to enable the Nearby API, the Proximity API and URL Shortener API from the Google developer console's api manager.
+Two important steps would be to enable the Nearby API, the Proximity API and URL Shortener API from the Google developer console's api manager.

--Generate an API Key for android by clicking in credentials
+- Generate an API Key for android by clicking in credentials

--Next using the debug keystore retreive the SHA1 Key and enter it with your project package name
+- Next: using the debug keystore retreive the SHA1 Key and enter it with your project package name

--Next Generate an OAuth 2.0 Client for android and follow the same step as above by entering the SHA1 and the package name
+- Next: Generate an OAuth 2.0 Client for android and follow the same step as above by entering the SHA1 and the package name

-Make sure to enter the API Key in the manifest file
+- Make sure to enter the API Key in the manifest file

 Follow the full instructions from the google documentation  https://developers.google.com/beacons/get-started#obtain_and_provision_beacons

 ### Note:

--Android 4.3 or newer is required.
+- Android 4.3 or newer is required.

--Tested on Samsung S3 with Android 4.3, on Nexus 5, 6 and 9 with lollipop & Marshmallow and Samsung Galaxy S6, S7 with Marshmallow.
+- Tested on Samsung S3 with Android 4.3, on Nexus 5, 6 and 9 with lollipop & Marshmallow and Samsung Galaxy S6, S7 with Marshmallow.

--Location Services need to be enabled for scanning on android 6.0 Marshmallow requesting a runtime persmission ACCESS_COARSE_LOCATION
+- Location Services need to be enabled for scanning on android 6.0 Marshmallow requesting a runtime persmission ACCESS_COARSE_LOCATION

--GET_ACCOUNTS permission is required in order to select the account to register and allow access to the Google Proximity API and URL Shortener API.
+- GET_ACCOUNTS permission is required in order to select the account to register and allow access to the Google Proximity API and URL Shortener API.